pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-The goal of this exercise is to move the article reducer to where it belongs - to the Article feature.
+Goal: move the article reducer to where it belongs - to the Article feature.

-Keep an eye on hints 💡 in `ArticleActions.js`, `Article/index.js`, `common.js` reducer.
+Look for hints 💡 in `ArticleActions.js`, `Article/index.js`, `common.js` reducer.

 1. Add `store` folder inside the Article feature
 2. Add `actionTypes` to the `store` folder, extract actions that are used only in this feature from the common actions